Slovene declension: Accent of nominalized adjectives

-Nominalized adjectives and adverbs that form a collocation with a preposition (such as od mlȃdega) 'since chiildhood'(lit. since young) are always circumflex if disyllabic and have accent on the first syllable in definite masculine nominative singular form.
+Nominalized adjectives and adverbs that form a collocation with a preposition (such as od mlȃdega) 'since childhood'(lit. since young) are always circumflex if disyllabic and have accent on the first syllable in definite masculine nominative singular form.
 When nominalized nouns are a proper noun, then they are also circumflex.
 Otherwise, they keep accent the same.

 Pronouns

 Pronouns declined and therefore detailed here can be either nominal or adjectival and follow one of the respective declensions, although many of them are heavily irregular; these are detailed here.

 Nominal Pronouns

 Nominal pronouns, apart from personal pronouns are of two types; first are used to refer to people and are masculine gender, and other are used for everything else and are neuter gender.
 Exception are nominal pronouns which are the same gender as the noun they represent.

 Personal pronouns

 Personal pronouns have in some cases up to four forms.
 The accusative, genitive and dative forms have stressed and unstressed forms; the stressed forms are used when particular emphasis is needed.
 The accusative also has a form used when preceded by a monosyllabic preposition, skọ̑zi 'through' (which is changed to skọ̑z-), or v 'in' (which is changed into vȃ-) that is combined with the preposition, such as na 'on' + me 'me', which are combined into nȃme 'on me' and v 'in, into' + te 'you', which are combined into vȃte 'into you'.
 Stressed combining form also exist, however they are considered archaic and do not actually combine with the preposition (for example, na mẹ́ 'on me').
 Instead of combining forms, usual stressed forms can also be used.

 Different forms are in the table below written as unstressed / stressed / combining / stressed combining.
 Note that not all pronouns have all expected forms in each case and number.

 The first and second person singular pronouns are very irregular, and follow their own declension (second neuter declension).
 The nominative forms of the dual and plural have different forms for the genders, depending on who is speaking or who is being spoken to.
 In the case of the dual, the nominative developed from literally "we two" and "you two", although the other cases were inherited from Common Slavic.
 The combining forms exist only in singular.

 The reflexive pronouns are used to refer back to the subject or to some other word, and have only a single set of forms for all three numbers, which inflect like the first- and second-person singular pronouns.
 There is no nominative form.